dk14/wolfram-mega/docs/contracts.md

 > proposed `SIGHASH_NOINPUT` (BIP118) would remove the need for HTLC in DLC (as well as LN), if BTC adopts it.
 CET-pack can be co-signed before opening tx then.
 Signing opening tx is done atomically (Schnorr mu-sig) without need to commit deposit.
 Without opening tx - CET become invalid, since there is no UtXO to fit CET TX's inputs.

+Mainnet version of `btcDlcContractInterpreter` would require extra-optimizations to be secure and practically usable.

-> Mainnet version: since fund distribution of binary option is all-or-nothing - such contract can be represented with one Taproot transaction without DLC or any scripting: collateral either unlocks with Alice and adapted oracle sig  (leaf1) or Bob and adapted oracle sig (leaf2).
+> Future mainnet version.
+Since funds distribution of binary option is all-or-nothing - such contract can be represented with one Taproot transaction without DLC or any scripting: collateral either unlocks with Alice and adapted oracle pub (for leaf1) or Bob and adapted oracle pub (for leaf2).
 Atomicity of co-signing would be ensured automatically.
-Composite contracts woulld still require binary tree of off-chain transactions and hash-time-locking though.
+Composite contracts woulld still require binary tree of off-chain transactions and hash-time-locking though and flattening of a tree might not be applicable.

+> Bitcoin Lightning version would require PTLC-cluster (channell factory) established with reasonable liquidity (in order to support barrier escrow).
+Funds can be routed in and out between cluster and regular LN off-chain, as long as separate "trading account" has been initially opened on-chain for PTLC-member (and cluster has enough liquidity to route funds).
+Using LN for trading generally requires higher liquidity stash, since payment routes can be PTLC-locked (Schnorr-locked) for a longer time in order to maintain lock on collaterals.
+LN is more useful for short-term bets, although since channell factories are one-hop at most, and usually bounded to a trading community - they are usable in general trading.
+Let's wait for BOLT standartisation...

 # Composite contracts

-Offers in Mega can express any meaningful (finite) financial contract. `OfferTerms` (`src/protocol.ts`) is a basic abstract language (akin to Cardano Marlowe) which standardizes description of financial contracts.
+Offers in Mega can express any meaningful (finite) financial contract. `OfferTerms` (`src/protocol.ts`) is a basic abstract language (AST, akin to Cardano Marlowe) which standardizes description of financial contracts.

 Unlike Marlowe, `OfferTerms` is closer to modern quantitative finance, taking two-party binary option as a basis.